akoziaruk/Simplers/README.md

 # Simpler

-Sample application implemented using Juce audio engine.
+Sample application implemented on Juce audio engine.
 Written in C++.
-Build tested on iOS.
+Build & tested on iOS.

 Play Drum Pads and update in real time Reverb & Distortion sound effects with low latency.